 According to the National Center on Addiction and Substance Abuse at Columbia University, up to 50% of individuals with disordered eating patterns have also experimented with substances, compared to 9% of the general population.
 Additionally, up to 35% of people who use substances also struggle with disordered eating, compared to 3% of the general population.
 Sometimes, one behavior starts before the other, but in many cases, they develop around the same time.

 Eating disorders and substance abuse, like many other mental health issues, share similar risk factors.
-While boys may be more likely to struggle with externalizing behaviors, like aggression, that result from emotional issues, girls are more likely to turn to self-destructive behaviors, like disordered eating and experimenting with substances.
+While boys may be more likely to struggle with externalizing behaviors, like aggression, that result from emotional issues, girls and assigned female at birth are more likely to turn to self-destructive behaviors, like disordered eating and experimenting with substances.

 Why the overlap between these addictive behaviors?